What is this post about?

 return final_result

-I must also share an amazing and more technical video explaining this whole Issue in a YouTube video, below.
-Have a good week then :)
+I must also share a more technical video covering this whole topic below.
+Have a good week!

 AWS Lambda Global Variables - The Good the Bad & the Ugly - AWS Service Deep Dive